-Following the Kyoto Protocol, Energy Trading Schemes (ETS) — also called cap and trade — emerged as the primary method to put a price on carbon.
+Following the Kyoto Protocol, Energy Trading Systems (ETS) — also called cap and trade — emerged as the primary method to put a price on carbon.
 The first was in the European Union, launched in 2005.
-There is now a form of Energy Trading Scheme in nineteen regions or countries, with more being developed.
+As of 2019 there is a form of Energy Trading System in over 50 jurisdictions, with more being developed.

 In cap and trade, a cap of carbon emissions is set by the government on various parts of the economy, such as power plants, manufacturing, and transportation.
 The cap is based on previous emissions and declines over time.
 Each emitter must have permits sufficient for their emissions.
 These permits — or “allowances” — are sold at auction by the government.
 If a company does not have sufficient permits for their emissions, they can buy permits on the open market from those who have more permits than they need.
 Thus the emissions levels are set by the government, and the eventual price is set by the market.
 Emissions are monitored and tracked by the Environmental Protection Agency in the U.S. and local equivalents, as well as by industries themselves.

 Cap and trade systems vary in a number of ways.
 A principal difference is what emissions are covered.
 For example the California ETS covers 85% of all emissions, whereas the Regional Greenhouse Gas Initiative (RGGI) covers only power plant emissions.
 A second major difference is how the revenue is spent.
 Examples range from government expenditure of revenue, such as in California, to returning a dividend to all citizens, such as proposed by some legislation.